decriminalize-nh/decriminalize-sex-work/sex-work-decriminalization-act.md

-THE DECRIMINALIZE SEX WORK ACT
+THE SEX WORK DECRIMINALIZATION ACT

 Whereas, prominent and widely-respected health, human rights, and civil liberties advocacy groups such as the American Civil Liberties Union, Amnesty International, Human Rights Campaign, Human Rights Watch, UNAIDS, and the World Health Organization have expressed support for the decriminalization of the adult consensual sex trade.